CharlottaG/Together-Cycling/README.md

 ### Code used

-* Navbar: Code used from the CodeInstitute learning project - Love Running
+- Navbar: Code used from the CodeInstitute learning project - Love Running
 - Autocomplete feature on the form was inspired by: <https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete#values>
-- Tricks for the mailto-link to use target-blank feature for web based email clients to open in new window to avoid surprises, and using the noreferrer for privacy reasons. [https://css-tricks.com/all-about-mailto-links/](https://css-tricks.com/all-about-mailto-links/)
+- Tricks for the mailto-link to use target-blank feature for web based email clients to open in new window to avoid surprises, and using the *noreferrer* for privacy reasons. [https://css-tricks.com/all-about-mailto-links/](https://css-tricks.com/all-about-mailto-links/)
+- Gradient color overlay: Code used [background: -webkit-linear-gradient(rgba(29, 38, 113, 0.8), rgba(195, 55, 100, 0.8)), url("https://bit.ly/2rlzaXi");] from https://dev.to/ellen_dev/two-ways-to-achieve-an-image-colour-overlay-with-css-eio
+- Google maps - used the embed code provided by Google.

 ### Content